-General Virtual Fabric troubleshooting 69
+General Virtual Fabrics troubleshooting 65

-• Fabric identification issues 70
+• Fabric identification issues 66

-Logical Fabric issues 70
+Logical Fabric issues 66

-• Base switch issues 71
+Base switch issues 67

-Logical switch issues 72
+Logical switch issues 68

-• Switch configuration blade compatibility 73
+• Switch configuration blade compatibility 69

+Gathering additional information 70

-General Virtual Fabric troubleshooting
+General Virtual Fabrics troubleshooting

-All of the following constraints apply when the Virtual Fabric feature is enabled:
+All of the following constraints apply when the Virtual Fabrics feature is enabled:

 - The base fabric works only in Brocade native mode, not in an interoperable mode. - The base switch does not have any devices.
-The base fabric can have devices in remote layer two switches; traffic between those devices is supported. - A non-base switch in a Virtual Fabric-capable chassis must not be part of a fabric that serves as a base fabric for some other logical fabric traffic.
-Although software will not detect or prevent users from deploying such a configuration, such a configuration is not supported. - ICL ports can only be in the base or default switch.
-If XISL is turned off, you can connect ICLs to other logical switches. - A default switch can be configured as a base switch in the Brocade 5100 and 5300 switches, but not in a Brocade DCX or DCX-4S.
+The base fabric can have devices in remote Layer 2 switches; traffic between those devices is supported. - A non-base switch in a Virtual Fabrics-capable chassis must not be part of a fabric that serves as a base fabric for some other logical fabric traffic.
+Although software does not detect or prevent users from deploying such a configuration, such a configuration is not supported. - ICL ports can only be in the base or default switch.
+If the XISL is turned off, you can connect ICLs to other logical switches. - A default switch can be configured as a base switch in the fixed-port switches, but not in a Brocade Backbone.
 Fabric IDs of default switches cannot be manually changed. - The default switch is able to participate in a logical fabric using extended ISLs (XISLs).
-In the Brocade DCX and DCX-4S, the default switch will not participate in a logical fabric and will be a purely layer two logical switch. - EX\ and VEX\Ports are supported in the base switch.
-EX\Ports cannot be part of any other switch other than the base switch. - EX\ and VEX\Ports cannot connect to a fabric that has a logical switch with the Allow XISL use mode on.
-The port will be disabled with the reason Conflict: XISL capability domain. - Fabric OS v6.2.0 and later support external device sharing only through EX\Ports.
-Internal device sharing (sharing a device in a logical fabric with other fabrics, without having an EX\Port) is not supported. - A logical fabric cannot have EX\Ports using extended ISLs and cannot serve as a backbone to any EX\Port traffic.
+In the Brocade Backbones, the default switch does not participate in a logical fabric and is a purely Layer 2 logical switch. - EX\Ports and VEX\Ports are supported in the base switch.
+EX\Ports cannot be part of any other switch other than the base switch. - EX\Ports and VEX\Ports cannot connect to a fabric that has a logical switch with the Allow XISL use mode on.
+The port is disabled with the reason "Conflict: XISL capability domain". - External device sharing is supported through EX\Ports.
+Internal device sharing (sharing a device in a logical fabric with other fabrics, without having an EX\Port) is not supported. - A logical fabric cannot have EX\Ports using XISLs and cannot serve as a backbone to any EX\Port traffic.
 Similarly, the default switch cannot be part of a fabric that serves as a backbone to any EX\Port traffic.

-- VE\Ports cannot exist in a logical switch that has XISL use turned on.
-Although VE\Ports are allowed in a base switch, Fabric OS v6.2.0 and later do not support the use of VE\Ports to carry traffic for logical fabrics using XISLs.
-They can be used to carry FCR traffic through EX\ and VEX\Ports.
-You should make sure your configuration does not result in the use of VE\Ports in a base switch for logical fabric traffic. - Admin Domains are mutually exclusive with Virtual Fabrics.
-When Virtual Fabrics is enabled, all access control is based on the Virtual Fabric context. - Traffic Isolation zones with no-failover option are not supported in logical fabrics.
+- Admin Domains are mutually exclusive with Virtual Fabrics.
+When Virtual Fabrics is enabled, all access control is based on the Virtual Fabrics context. - Traffic Isolation zones with no failover option are not supported in logical fabrics.
 TI zones defined in the base fabric for logical fabric traffic must allow failover.

-A new option "Disable FID check" has been added to configure fabric parameter options.
-This can be used to disable FID check for FICON logical switches.
+The configure command has a "Disable FID check" fabric parameter option, which can be used to disable the FID check for FICON logical switches.